erSubhashThapa/100daysofcode/r1-log.md

    I thought the page [*Javascript Object Prototypes, w3schools*](https://www.w3schools.com/js/js_object_prototypes.asp) did a good job of explaining protoypes.

+   ## Prototypes on Native Objects- NO!

-   I wanted to add a prototype to String, however I read:
+   I wanted to add a prototype to the String constructor, however I read:

    >Only modify your own prototypes.
 Never modify the prototypes of standard JavaScript objects.